 April 22 – 24, 2008

-Ho Chi Minh may have much in common with this elegant small city than one might think.
+Ho Chi Minh may have much in common with this elegant city than one might think.
 The French, the Chinese, and the Americans all had left lasting influences on Ho Chi Minh, both the man and the city.
 I may not have met Miss Saigon, but I felt I had gotten to know Mr. Saigon – Ho Chi Minh.